 Shazam® is the registered trademark of Shazam Entertainment Limited and is not affiliated with Princeton University Press in any way.

 BirdGenie™ is a trademark of Princeton University Press.

-Stephen Travis Pope is an award-winning composer, performer, and software engineer developing novel digital-audio processing applications.
+Tom Stephenson’s articles and photos have appeared in Birding and Bird Watcher’s Digest, at Surfbirds.com, and in the Handbook of the Birds of the World.
+He has guided groups across the United States and Asia.
+A musician, he has worked with several Grammy and Academy Award winners, and was director of technology at Roland Corporation.
+Stephen Travis Pope is an award-winning composer, performer, and software engineer who develops new digital-audio processing applications.
 He has worked on audio analysis programs and music search engines for over a decade.
 In 2007, the Electronic Music Foundation released a triple-disc anthology of his music and videos called Ritual and Memory.
 His most recent work is the feature-length music film Secrets, Dreams, Faith and Wonder.
 Scott Whittle lives in Cape May, New Jersey, and has twenty years of experience as a professional photographer and educator.
 His images have been published in a wide range of magazines, newspapers, and books.
 He holds an MFA in photography from the School of Visual Arts in New York, is a fellow of the MacDowell Colony, and is a one-time New York State Big Year record holder.
-Along with Tom, their team holds the U.S. Big Photo Day record.
+He and Tom Stephenson are members of the team that holds the U.S. Big Photo Day record.
 He is also the coauthor, with Tom Stephenson, of The Warbler Guide (Princeton University Press).